Pahang Kingdom: Economy

 The country also produced vegetables, yams, and tubers which came from the hinterland.
-A certain amount of sandalwood, damar, and rattans was also exported.
+An amount of sandalwood, damar, and rattans was also exported.
 Silk weaving existed on a small scale.
 Imports included opium, silk, salt, and there was small demand for European cloth.

-The tin ingot money, also called locally 'tampang', has been used since the time of old sultanate, and survived in Pahang until 1893.
+The tin ingot money, also called 'tampang' locally, had been used since the time of old sultanate, and survived in Pahang until 1893.
 At the beginning of the 19th century, the solid tin slabs began to be replaced by hollowed, inscribed pieces, still approximating in appearance to the original tampang, though their intrinsic value bore little relation to their nominal worth.
 By 1847, the tampang money of the nominal value of one cent was being produced.
 Tun Ahmad, after his conquest of Pahang in 1863, called in some of the one-cent tampang, and had them re-minted and issued in the form of smaller, more debased and more imperfectly made pieces.

 The monopoly of minting tampang was granted to Chinese who were permitted to mint only four times a year, up to a certain value.
-There were mints at Kuantan, Lepar, Semantan and Pekan, which were directly supervised by chiefs appointed by Raja.
+There were mints at Kuantan, Lepar, Semantan and Pekan, which were directly supervised by chiefs appointed by the raja bendahara.
 During Tun Ahmad's rule, the Imam Perang Indera Mahkota, and the Orang Kaya Bakti had a custody of moulds for tampang struck directly on behalf of him.